ihsn/nada-documentation/src/admin-guide/site-admin.md

 #### Types of User Accounts

 When the NADA software is first installed a **Site Administrator** account will be created as part of the installation process.

 Three types of user accounts are possible in the NADA: (i) Site Administrators; and (ii) Regular users; (iii) Administrators with Specific Roles

-**Regular Users** -- this is a regular user who registers on a NADA site from the user interface.
+**Regular Users** - this is a regular user who registers on a NADA site from the user interface.
 This user type has no access to the site administration.
 It is required to register as a user before being granted access to public use and licensed data types.

-**Site Administrators (unlimited**) -- this user has access to all functions and all collections within the Site Administration.
+**Site Administrators (unlimited**) - this user has access to all functions and all collections within the Site Administration.
 System wide access.

-**Administrators with Specific Roles --** these users have a limited set of administrator roles assigned to them.
+**Administrators with Specific Roles** - these users have a limited set of administrator roles assigned to them.
 For example, to manage licensed requests or manage collections.
 Unlike Site Administrators these users are limited to administering only particular parts of the NADA catalog and the Administrator interface.

 #### User Roles

 Often organizations will not want to assign full administrative rights to all members of staff managing the catalog.
 It is may be desirable to only assign roles to administrative users based on a limited set of responsibilities they may have in maintaining the catalog.
 The NADA allows granular roles to be assigned to administrator user accounts.
 For example, some administrators can be limited to managing licensed requests but would not be able to manage user accounts or create collections.
 Other administrators would be limited to metadata reviewer roles etc.

 #### Creating User Accounts

-A.  **Regular User accounts** can be created in two ways: (i) by
-    registering an account through the account login page from the **User Interface** of the application or (ii) by an Administrator through the User management section of the Administrator Interface.
+A.  **Regular User accounts** can be created in two ways: (i) by registering an account through the account login page from the **User Interface** of the application or (ii) by an Administrator through the User management section of the Administrator Interface.

 ```{=html}
 <!-- -->
 ```
-(i) A **Regular User** account can be created by a site visitor directly
-    from the register screen from the login link on the user interface of the application.
+(i) A **Regular User** account can be created by a site visitor directly from the register screen from the login link on the user interface of the application.

 ![](~@imageBase/images/image179.png)

 ![](~@imageBase/images/image180.png)

 The **Regular User** created by this process ***has no access to the site administration.*** This account can only be used to apply and gain access to public and licensed datasets.

-(ii) **Regular User** accounts can also be created by an existing
-     **Administrator** from the **Users** menu in the **Administrator Interface**.
+(ii) **Regular User** accounts can also be created by an existing  **Administrator** from the **Users** menu in the **Administrator Interface**.

 ```{=html}
 <!-- -->
 ```
-B.  **Administrator accounts** can only be created/ modified/deleted/ by
-    an existing **Administrator** from the **Users** menu in the **Administrator Interface**.
+B.  **Administrator accounts** can only be created/ modified/deleted/ by an existing **Administrator** from the **Users** menu in the **Administrator Interface**.

 User accounts can be viewed, created, modified, and deleted from the Administrator interface through the **All *users*** menu item in the top menu bar ***once logged in as an Administrator***.

 ![](~@imageBase/images/image178.png)

 The **User Management** interface displays all accounts listed in the catalog in a tabular format.

 ![](~@imageBase/images/image181.png)

 To create a new user from the Administrator view, either (i) select the **Add user** option in **Users** menu, or (ii) click on the **Create new user account** button in **User Management** interface.
 Both methods will take the Administrator to the account creation form.

 ![](~@imageBase/images/image178.png)